Beinn a' Chroin

 Beinn a' Chroin is a mountain in the Breadalbane region of the Scottish Highlands, six kilometres south of Crianlarich.
 With a height of 941 m it qualifies as a Munro.

 Overview

-Beinn a’ Chroin stands well into the interior of the Crianlarich group of seven munros and so it is usually climbed with other hills in the area, more often than not it is ascended with An Caisteal which lies 1.5 kilometres to the north west across the Bealach Buidhe (805 metres).
+Beinn a’ Chroin stands well into the interior of the Crianlarich group of seven munros and so it is usually climbed with other hills in the area; more often than not it is ascended with An Caisteal which lies 1.5 kilometres northwest, across the Bealach Buidhe (805 metres).
 The hill is well seen from the upper part of Glen Falloch from where the long summit ridge and the steep head wall of Coire Earb can be appreciated.
 The translation of the mountains name from the Gaelic language is vague and there are three possible meanings.

 Some sources give the translation as "hill of danger" although Beinn a’ Chroin is no more dangerous than any other peak in the group.
 Other sources give the meaning as "hill of the cloven hoof", referring to the mountain's twin summits.